premail/premail/README.md

 ## Requirements

-You need to have at least [Node](https://nodejs.org/en/download/) 10.23.2.
-This tool has been tested up to Node 16.x, but **if you want to be able to use the `watch` function you need to stay at
-[Node 12.x or below](https://github.com/nodejs/Release#release-schedule)**
-because of a
+You need to have at least [Node](https://nodejs.org/en/download/) 12.x.
+This tool has been tested from Node 10.x to 16.x and appears to work, with the caveat that **if you want to be able to use the `watch` function you need to stay at [Node 12.x or below](https://github.com/nodejs/Release#release-schedule)** because of a
 [limitation in gulp](https://github.com/gulpjs/glob-watcher/issues/55).
 (This